juliusvega998/discord_update/README.md

 ```
 $ git clone https://github.com/juliusvega998/discord_update.git
 ```
 Add the bash script to cron tab.
-Click (here)[https://www.linode.com/docs/guides/run-jobs-or-scripts-using-crontab-on-boot/#use-crontab-to-schedule-a-job-or-script-to-run-at-system-startup] if you want a more hands-on tutorial on crontab.
+Click [here](https://www.linode.com/docs/guides/run-jobs-or-scripts-using-crontab-on-boot/#use-crontab-to-schedule-a-job-or-script-to-run-at-system-startup) if you want a more hands-on tutorial on crontab.
 ```
 @reboot /path/to/discord_update/discord_update.sh > /path/to/discord_update/discord_update.log 2>&1
 ```
+NOTE: Update the path to where

 Done!
 The script now checks on every boot if there is an update and installs it.

 ## Disclaimer